 Drop D tuning

 The Drop D tuning is very often used in hard rock styles and one of the advantages is the possible to play power chords by placing only one finger over the same fret.
-(Should not be confused with Open D tuning.)
+(Not to be confused with Open D tuning.)

 Power chords with alternative bass notes